 Regulatory hurdles

-What it means for the org/dept
+What it means for your organisation or department

 Failure to comply with regulatory requirements in hiring can result in legal repercussions, fines, and a tarnished reputation.
+The complex nature of financial regulations means that firms must be meticulous throughout the recruitment process.

 How to overcome

-Work closely with your legal team or hire a compliance expert to ensure that you're meeting all regulations when recruiting.
 Work with a government-verified third party to handle background checks and other sensitive information.
 They are experts in ensuring compliance with local and international regulations.
 Also, hire a dedicated compliance officer to liaise with this third party and ensure that internal processes are up to scratch.

 Hire a dedicated compliance officer whose sole focus is to ensure that every step of the recruitment process adheres to the relevant regulations.
 They can create a regulatory map that outlines all legal steps to be taken for each new hire.